-Able UK carried out a sediment quality survey within the Tees estuary during 2019 for the proposed South Bank wharf scheme, however the data is not publicly available and therefore is not available for inclusion within this report.
-A further sediment quality survey is planned for the proposed South Bank wharf project during 2020; this information, assuming it becomes publicly available, will be included in a future annual update to this report.
+Able UK carried out a sediment quality survey within the Tees estuary during 2019 for the proposed South Bank wharf scheme; however, the data are not publicly available and therefore are not available for inclusion within this report.
+It should be noted that the Able UK scheme did not progress and is not the same proposal that is reported in Section 6.2.1.